Chandu-Sasidharan/aws-lambda-email-service/README.md

 ### Support

-For more information, support, questions, or feedback, please reach out to me via email at [mail@chandu-sasidharan.de](mailto:mail@chandu-sasidharan.de).
+For support, questions, or feedback, reach out to me via email at [mail@chandu-sasidharan.de](mailto:mail@chandu-sasidharan.de).